What makes it tough to get a claim for your rib fractures?

 • Sternum fractures: When the chest strikes against the steering wheel or compresses due to the seat belt sternum can be damaged.

-4. Treatment for Rib Fractures:
+4. Treatment for Rib Fractures

 • Proper rest and ice packs: With proper rest and care, most rib hairline fractures heal within four to six weeks.
 An ice pack is advised to relieve the pain.